-With summer ending in Chadron, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Chadron, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be full of dirt and yard waste.
-This collection can reduce your unit’s efficiency and cause it to break down.
-Or require replacement sooner.
+If you haven’t taken care of it lately, it could be blocked with dirt and yard waste.
+This collection can limit your unit’s efficiency and cause it to stop working.
+Or require replacement faster.

-We suggest having your air conditioning system professionally maintained every year.
+We recommend having your air conditioning system professionally serviced once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric bills.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Routine AC maintenance also helps our technicians locate and take care of small issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians locate and handle small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some upkeep you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money